CloudSlang/cs-content-packager/README.md

 <a name="general-usage"/>

 ### Pre-Requisites:
-    Maven version >= 3.0.3
     Java JDK version >= 8
-    M2_HOME
+    M2_HOME must be set to the path of the Maven installation (>=3.2.1)

 ## General usage for - cs-content-packager-plugin

-This plugin can be added as another step in a Maven build to generate content description properties file(s) and/or download content dependencies (for operations that use Java @Actions).
+This plugin can be added as another step in a Maven build (ThreadSafe) to generate content description properties file(s) and/or download content dependencies (for operations that use Java @Actions).

 Maven plugin example: